Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Acknowledgements

 \section{Acknowledgements}

 The work was supported by the New Frontiers in Research Fund through an NFRF Exploration Grant, and by the Natural Sciences and Engineering Research Council of Canada through an NSERC Discovery grant and an NSERC-NSF Collaboration on quantum science and artificial intelligence grant.
 CO is a partner in Symmetric Group LLP which licenses force fields commercially.
 The authors acknowledge helpful discussions with Gábor Csányi and Cas van der Oord.
+This research was supported in part through computational resources and services provided by Advanced Research Computing at the University of British Columbia.